sanp/sanp.github.io.mkdocs/docs/2019/gitflow_1.md

 I've been using a modified version of GitFlow for a while now, and thought it would be a good thing to talk about on this blog.

-In part one of this three-part series, I'm going to describe GitFlow and talk about how it fits into a team's development lifecycle.
-In parts two and three, I'll discuss working on a new feature, and give a step-by-step breakdown of what commands to use when working on a new feature.
+In part one of this two-part series, I'm going to describe GitFlow and talk about how it fits into a team's development lifecycle.
+In part two I'll discuss working on a new feature, and give a step-by-step breakdown of what commands to use when working on a new feature.

-Part two will focus on just one developer working on a feature alone; part three will extend that to show how multiple developers can all collaborate on a single feature together.

 !!!
 Disclaimer
     GitFlow isn't for everyone.
 It works best when your deployment cycle is